fpsluozi/fpsluozi.github.io/_posts/2018-5-2-CSE575-D-Separation.md

 ---
 layout: post
-title: CSE 575 D-Seperation, Conditional Independence, Intuition
+title: CSE 575 D-Separation, Conditional Independence, Intuition
 ---
 In this post, I will offer you some intuitive understanding about the d-separation in Graphical Models, esp. in Bayes Network (BN).
 It covers the ideas of conditional independence and local Markov condition.
 The note is motivated by PRML Chap 8.2 and Question 3 in Assignment 3.